dendriel/npc-data-manager-auth/README.md

 - Allow to configure token expiration time;
 - Allow to refresh token expiration time;
-- Create a repository impl for user.
+- Create a repository impl for user;
+- Add infra for handling authorities.